How Hannah Shaw, The 'Kitten Lady,' Rescues The Most Fragile Felines

 On her kitten nursery at home

-Well my dream has been to have this nursery in my home.
-I've been fostering for more than a decade now, but I, a couple of years ago, founded a nonprofit 501(c)(3) organization called Orphan Kitten Club, and we have nursery services which are in my home.
+Well my dream has been to have this nursery in my home. ...
 We have a couple different rooms for kittens of different ages and different needs.
-So our neonate's room is really for those newborn kittens when they first come in.
+So our neonate room is really for those newborn kittens when they first come in.
 People say my house is like kitten Disneyland, but it's also kind of like a kitten hospital.
 We have a very sterile environment for them.
 Everything is stainless steel, can be sanitized.
 We have incubators for those babies (0 to 3 weeks) who come in, and they don't have mom, and they need that constant radiant heat to keep them warm and healthy.
 I have a refrigerator where all of their formula and medication is capped.
 We have lots of baby supplies, everything from soft blankets to surrogate mamas that have a little heartbeat inside of them [that] these babies can cuddle up to.
 Really everything that we need for the tiniest neonates is in that room.

 And then we have a room called the socialization room, and the socialization room is for those kittens who are learning how to eat independently.
 They're learning all of the skills of becoming a tiny cat.
 So we have enrichment in there, that they can learn how to climb and pounce and play and burrow and do all of the things that a cat can do. ...
 When I get the kittens in, they typically start out in an incubator, and then we just get to see them through from 0 to 8 weeks all the way to adoption.
 And we have something for all of them there.